 How does it work?

-This timescale is negotiable, so let us know if you need the results urgently and why, to help us prioritise if we’re busy.
+This timescale is negotiable, so let us know if you need the results urgently.
+We prioritise requests and aim to complete them within your deadline.

-You can always come and s/e/e Sarah or Dave in person to discuss what you need – the more information we get, the better – see Contact Us, below.
+You can always come and see us in person to discuss what you need – the more information we get, the better.

 Do you need to find evidence for a course you’re on?

 We can also help you learn to assess the quality of the evidence you find with critical appraisal training and we can provide help you understand referencing.
 Find out more on the training page.

 What sorts of things have we been looking for?